GeoffAWaddington/CSI30Wiki/FX-and-Instrument-Mapping.md

 ZoneEnd
 ```

+Note: the last 3 parameters in any such list will be assigned to the Reaper parameters for plugin Bypass, Wet, and Delta solo.
+This will be in addition to any bypass and/or wet-dry mix parameters that may already exist in the plugin.

 ### Method 2: CSI Toggle Write Params to /CSI/Zones/ZoneRawFXFiles when FX inserted
 You can also run the Reaper action **"CSI Toggle Write Params to /CSI/Zones/ZoneRawFXFiles when FX inserted"** then insert the FX.
 That will create a .txt file that looks identical the ReaConsole window shown above.
 The .txt file can be located in the **CSI/Zones/ZoneRawFXFiles** folder.